 These vegan oatmeal raisin cookies turned out soft and chewy on the inside and golden brown and crispy on the edges.
-They’re gluten free, egg free, dairy free, nut free, and perfect as a school snack or dessert.
+These gluten free, dairy free, nut free, vegan oatmeal cookies are perfect as a school snack or dessert.

 I opted to use oat flour in these cookies and decided to skip the rolled oats most oatmeal cookie recipes call for.
 The reason I did this is because I wanted the cookies to have a traditional oatmeal-like flavour, but a soft, chewy texture.
 Using oat flour is the perfect solution and gives these cookies a very satisfying texture plus plenty of added nutrients from the oats.

 You can make oat flour easily and inexpensively at home simply by blending up some rolled oats in a high powered blender or food processor.
 Or you can purchase it ready made from many grocery stores or order it online.

 I used a combination of maple syrup and coconut sugar as the sweeteners in this recipe.
 The combination of the liquid maple syrup and the solid, grainy coconut sugar helps these vegan oatmeal raisin cookies stay crispy on the outside and soft and chewy on the inside.

-The trick to getting these cookies into a nice, uniform shape is to first roll them into a ball with your hands.
+The trick to getting these vegan oatmeal cookies into a nice, uniform shape is to first roll them into a ball with your hands.
 Just scoop out a heaping teaspoon of dough, then roll into a ball before placing on a parchment paper lined baking tray.

 The next step is to use your fingers to press the dough balls into a flat, round, uniform cookie shape.
 Then these vegan oatmeal raisin cookies are ready to pop into the oven.